rockitconsulting/test.rockitizer/docs/USAGE.md

-# Basic execution flow
+# <a name="basicexecutionflow"></a> Basic execution flow
 According to the maven conventions the following folders are important:
 - `src/test/resources/` - location of the test plans
 - `src/test/java/` - location of the junit test runner

-Junit serves as glue and looks for the test plan with the same name starting the execution from the root folder of the corresponding test plan:
+Junit serves as glue and looks for the test plan with the same name starting its the execution from the root folder and has following steps:
 1. each step of the test is the folder which is executed via `testBuilder.addStep("foldername").execute()` command.
 During execution all connectors within the folder are processed automatically according to the connector type PUT/GET.
 2. The results, if any, are kept in the `output` within the step and corresponding connector folder.
 3. The `record` mode puts the output data inside `src/test/resources/<testname>/output/<teststep>/<connector>`, the `replay` stores the temporary data within the `target/replay/<testname>/output/<teststep>/<connector>`